 Stooling is a method of encouraging roots to grow on woody stems so they can be divided.
 Stooling is commonly used to propagate dwarf rootstocks for grafting fruit trees.

-In mid-summer, soil is mounded up about a foot high around a young tree or a shrub.
-A plastic pot with the bottom cut out can be placed over the plant or a wooden frame can be built around the plant to keep the soil neatly in place.
+Plants are cut off a few inches tall in the winter so they will grow several sprouts.
+In mid-summer, soil is mounded up about a foot high around the sprouts.
+A plastic pot with the bottom cut out can be placed over each plant to keep the soil neatly in place.
 Roots will grow out of the stems where they are covered by soil.
 When the plant is dormant, the soil is removed and the rooted stems are cut off a few inches above the original ground level.
-In the spring, new shoots will grow from the cut off stems.
-In mid-summer, the new shoots are covered with soil and the process repeats.
+In the spring, new shoots will grow from the cut off stems and the process repeats.

 Layering is similar to stooling except that a branch is bent down, held in place and covered with soil.
 Roots will form quicker if a short section of bark is removed just below the part of the branch that is buried.